Techtonica/curriculum/project-example/week-9/eventonica/eventonica-react-ui.md

 Before this stage, ensure you have a commit in place with the working app.

-**All your data added via the UI will be gone when you refresh the page**, because all the JS files will be reloaded.
-In later days you'll learn how to save your data in databases instead of browser memory.
-Because of this, it's much easier to have some mock users and events at the top of your files.
-This way, every time you refresh, some data already exists.

 ### Display All Users

 1. Copy the code in `App.js` in the `<section className="user-management">` section.
-Create a new file in the `components` file called `Users.jsx`, and paste the section code here.
+Create a new file in the `components` file called `Users.jsx`, and paste the code in `Users.jsx`.
 This section should be deleted from `App.js` once it is in `Users.jsx`.
 Make sure your file looks like this:

 ```js
 import React from 'react';